Growing lemon trees are so beautiful and scented, never mind the fruit.

 Lemon and honey

 Lemon and honey has been a traditional sore throat and flu medication for centuries.
-I can't comment on the scientific validation of that practice, but it is certainly a delicious drink.
+I cannot comment on the scientific validation of that practice, but it is certainly a delicious drink.
 But what about the honey glycemic index?
 Does it produce a sugar rush in the blood stream which must be countered by an outpouring of insulin by the pancreas?

 There's an expensive and nasty alternative to fresh lemon juice; a processed product for those too lazy to press their own fruit.
 To preserve it, chemicals are added that are detrimental to our health, and taste terrible.
 Consider growing lemon trees, or at least purchasing them weekly.